Consider what you want from your Google phone

 Google Pixel 3

-This was the first release from Google with an eye-catching two-tone design and plenty more to offer.
+The Google Pixel 3 as the first release from Google with an eye-catching two-tone design and plenty more to offer.
 Function keys were specifically placed in a naturally intuitive position, particularly the Pixel Imprint button at the rear of the handset, giving access to texts, apps, and emails via fingerprint technology.
 The screen is an impressive 5” AMOLED full HD display, ideal for movies and games.

 All this can be enjoyed all day long, thanks to a pretty powerful battery and charging capabilities that offer up to 7 hours of battery life from a 15-minute charge – now that’s seriously impressive.
 The 12.3MP camera with an advanced aperture allows more light into every snap, delivering great results even in low light conditions.
 Finally, you’re offered unlimited storage for all those pictures and videos with Google Photos, which is free of charge for the lifetime of your handset.